mihakrumpestar/dotfiles-android/README.md

 - [mLauncher](https://github.com/DroidWorksStudio/mLauncher): buggy/unoptimized search, replaced with EasyLauncher
 - [KeePassDX](https://github.com/Kunzisoft/KeePassDX): [Key Driver](https://apkpure.net/key-driver/com.kunzisoft.hardware.key) for it does not work on Android 14 (latest version only, older works)
-- [Advanced Charging Controller](https://github.com/VR-25/acc/releases): Android 14 has build in "Charging control"
+- [Advanced Charging Controller](https://github.com/VR-25/acc/releases): Android 14 has build in "Charging control" (at least my ROM)
 - FolderSync: replaced with Round Sync
 - X - Twitter: replace with Squawker
 - AdAway: does not work with KernelSU